-Coffee: Several studies have drawn a connection between high intake of caffeine (especially coffee) with increased chance of miscarriage.
+- Coffee.
+Several studies have drawn a connection between high intake of caffeine (especially coffee) with an increased chance of miscarriage.
 The suggestion is to limit caffeine to less than 200mg of caffeine a day.
 In my opinion, while some may be able to ‘get away with’ over 200mg/day, some may see an increase in miscarriages with less 200mg.
-So, it is best to avoid coffee all together, or to limit it to a weekend treat of one 8-10oz cup.
+So, it is best to avoid coffee altogether or to limit it to a weekend treat of one 8-10oz cup.

-Low fat dairy: This is a surprising one for most people.
+- Low-fat dairy.
+This is a surprising one for most people.
 Another discovery by Chavarro.
-Women who consumed two or more servings of low-fat dairy, had an 85% higher risk of certain types of infertility than women who ate less than 1 serving a week.
-Also, women who consumed high fat dairy, were 27% less likely to be infertile.
-Our suggestion at Acubalance, is that if you do not have any dairy sensitivities and feel a great need to consume dairy, we suggest consuming high fat yogurt and butter from grass fed cows.
-Note: if you do have sensitivities to dairy, you should abstain from consuming it all together.
+Women who consumed two or more servings of low-fat dairy had an 85% higher risk of certain types of infertility than women who ate less than 1 serving a week.
+Also, women who consumed high-fat dairy were 27% less likely to be infertile.
+Our suggestion at Acubalance is that if you do not have any dairy sensitivities and feel a great need to consume dairy, we suggest consuming high-fat yoghurt and butter from grass-fed cows.
+Note: if you do have sensitivities to dairy, you should abstain from consuming it altogether.

-Pineapple: This is an interesting one that makes its way to every IVF forum and to copious fertility blogs.
+- Pineapple.
+This is an interesting one that makes its way to every IVF forum and too copious fertility blogs.
 While bromaline (the active ingredient in the Pineapple core that made it so famous in the IVF forum world) may have a positive effect on implantation, too much may actually have a negative effect, and too little will do nothing.
 Dosing is an issue, so, I usually tell people not to bother with this one.

 Dr. Emilie Salomons